 Helicopter Crash Litigation: What to Expect

 One of the most important jobs for an airplane accident lawyer is to be prepared for the recent uptick in helicopter accidents.
-So far this year there have been 15 accidents through June of 2019, and as a result, 27 people have been killed.
+So far this year there have been 15 accident cases through June of 2019 in the United States, and as a result, 27 people have been killed.
 According to the U.S. Helicopter Safety Team (USHST), this could be the worst record in years.

 In some cases, like the helicopter accident in New York City in Manhattan in June 2019, the visibility was so poor that the pilot could not see the tops of the buildings which caused him to miss the landing pad, crash, and lose his life.
 Although this crash was due to bad weather, it was also due to the pilot’s lack of training to fly in bad weather.